droverj/Pho-Sunrise/README.md

 - Enhanced Home Page: A captivating and exciting hub for users, the home page provides a direct link to the SkipTheDishes delivery option, improving customer convenience.

-- Two Versions: Both a static website and a database-driven web application are provided.
-The static version offers an appealing visual experience, while the database-driven version includes advanced features for online ordering.

-  The repository for the static version can be found [here](https://github.com/droverj/static-thai-basil).

-#### Database-Driven Features:

 - Shopping Cart: Customers are provided with a convenient shopping cart to manage their orders.

 - Secure Payments: Integration with the Stripe API ensures secure and hassle-free online payments.

 - User Authentication: Secure logins with Auth0/Okta for a seamless and safe user experience.

 - Order Status Updates: Customers receive a notification when their payment is processed and are provided with an estimated pickup time.

 - Order Management: Users can easily modify their orders from within the cart.
-- Order Hour Restrictions: Prevent orders outside of available ordering hours.

 - Customer Reviews: Enable users to view, post and delete reviews, enhancing the restaurant's online reputation.

 - Interactive Review Form: Engage users with interactive star-based rating.

 ---